Arkansas Highway 209: Route description

-Parkdale segment
+Parkdale

-The route begins at Highway 8 and heads north and east through Parkdale.
-Highway 209 meets US 165 and terminates north of town.
-The route is named School Avenue in Parkdale, and passes two properties listed on the National Register of Historic Places: the Dr. Robert George Williams House and the Parkdale Baptist Church.
+Highway 209 begins at Highway 8 and runs northeast through Parkdale.
+The route meets US 165 and terminates on the north end of town.
+Highway 209 is named School Avenue in Parkdale, and passes two properties listed on the National Register of Historic Places: the Dr. Robert George Williams House and the Parkdale Baptist Church.

-Grand Lake segment
+Readland

-The route begins at US 65 and runs briefly northeast to Highway 8.
-The route terminates at Highway 8 near the shores of Grand Lake.
+The route begins at US 65 west of Readland.
+Highway 209 runs east to Highway 8 at Readland, where it terminates near the shores of Grand Lake.
 The route is two-lane undivided for its entire length.

 History

 Highway 209 began as a route along Grand Lake from Highway 8 south, first numbered on the state highway map in 1959.
 This route would later be shortened when Highway 8 was extended along its former length, leaving the Highway 209 designation on the connector road only.
 The route in Parkdale was added to the state highway system in 1975.